As Indiana’s second largest city, Fort Wayne is the perfect urban destination for families.

 The Fort Wayne Children’s Zoo is a crowd favorite, from rides and interactive activities in every part of the zoo to some amazing animals including Tasmanian Devils, Stingrays, Lions, Orangutans, and more, there is something for everyone to enjoy.

-The zoo is built for children, no need to pick up your child to see over walls!
+The zoo is built for children - you can easily enjoy every experience from a child's height.
 Plus, the interactive activities will keep everyone busy for a full day or an afternoon.

-Speaking of building, the Fort Wayne Children’s Zoo will have two new exhibits to explore.
+This summer, the Fort Wayne Children’s Zoo has two new exhibits to explore.

-Opening in April 2019, you will be able to explore the new Monkey Island – the new home for the capuchin monkeys in Central Zoo.
+As you enter the zoo, you are greeted by the new Monkey Island – the new home for the capuchin monkeys in Central Zoo.

-And, everyone’s favorite River Otters will have a new home as well!
-Located in Central Zoo as well, the river otter’s home will feature land and water areas where guests can have an underwater viewing shelter and a viewing cave at the front of the exhibit.
+And, everyone’s favorite River Otters have a new home as well!
+Also located in Central Zoo, the river otters' home features land and water areas where guests experience an underwater viewing cave.

 The Tree Canopy Trail will be a unique experience for all ages and abilities, featuring a slide into the PNC Playground, and one of the best views of downtown Fort Wayne – a true bird’s eye view of the city.